ThimPressWP/fundPress/readme.txt

 == Changelog ==

 = 1.0.3 =
-* An amazing Donation plugin for WordPress was born
+* An amazing Donation plugin for WordPress was born.

+= 1.0.8 =
+* Fix donate checkout process.